Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Abstract

 \section{Abstract}

 DIII-D discharges that transition to H-mode solely with off-axis electron cyclotron heating (ECH) often exhibit strong off-axis peaking of electron temperature profiles at the heating location.
 Electron heat transport properties near these off-axis temperature peaks have been studied using modulated ECH.
-The Fourier analyzed electron temperature data have been used to infer electron thermal diffusive and convective transport coefficients.
-Comparisons with a linear transport code GEvol find that the data are consistent with a narrow region with electron diffusivity $\chi_e$ an order of magnitude lower than the average value across the plasma, suggesting an electron internal transport barrier (ITB) near the ECH heating location.
-Using equilibrium reconstructions created with the EFIT code with constraints from TRANSP modeling, the formation of these ITBs appear to be correlated with off-axis values of the safety factor $q$ being near 1.
+The Fourier analyzed electron temperature data have been used to infer electron thermal diffusivity.
+Comparisons with numerical solutions of the time-dependent electron thermal equation find that the data are consistent with a narrow region with electron diffusivity $\chi_e$ an order of magnitude lower than the average value across the plasma, suggesting an electron internal transport barrier (ITB) near the ECH heating location.
+Detailed profile analysis and equilibrium reconstructions suggest that the formation of these ITBs are correlated with off-axis values of the safety factor $q$ being near 1.
+Furthermore, the ECH driven H-mode discharges demonstrate more rapid electron heating rate near the ECH deposition location than L-mode discharges with higher auxiliary ECH heating power.
+Additional modeling attributes this difference to the modification of electron heat transport in the core at the L-H transition, which also sustains the off-axis electron temperature peaks.